 But what makes this island so special?
 Easter Island is a bucket list destination because it has something to offer everyone!

-But how did these ancient people manage to create such incredible works of art?
-It turns out, they had help.
+But how did these ancient people create such incredible works of art?
+It turns out they had help.

-The Rapa Nui people most likely used trees as a guide in order to find straight lines and create symmetrical shapes with their stone tools.
+The Rapa Nui people most likely used trees as a guide to find straight lines and create symmetrical shapes with their stone tools.
 This is a feat that modern-day artists struggle with!

-To this day, no one knows why the Rapa Nui stopped carving these statues or what caused them to disappear… but there’s still plenty left to explore on this beautiful bucket list destination.
+To this day, no one knows why the Rapa Nui stopped carving these statues or what caused them to disappear, but there’s still plenty left to explore in this beautiful bucket list destination.

-Devote about 3-4 days to thoroughly explore the island.
-Public transport is almost non-existent in the islands so prepare to hitchhike or join a private tour.
+Devote about 3-4 days to explore the island thoroughly.
+Public transport is almost non-existent in the islands, so prepare to hitchhike or join a private tour.

 We also rented a car for a day to explore the hard-to-reach moais.